Community centres and hubs

 - health visiting and family support

-Please see the handy list of ‘Useful Organisations’ at the bottom of this page which displays alphabetically.
-This is our list of Community Centres and hubs in Newcastle, so you can find out what’s happening near you.
-Contact them for more information.
-You can click through to a Google map link on each listing.
+Find our handy A to Z list of ‘Useful Organisations’ at the bottom of this page.
+This is our list of Community Centres and Hubs in Newcastle.
+You can find your nearest centre and contact them for more information.
+You can also search InformationNOW:

 Children & Families Newcastle hubs

-Children & Families Newcastle is part of a community network providing activities and services across four localities in the city for babies, children, young people and families.
+Children & Families Newcastle is part of a community network providing activities and services across 4 areas in the city for babies, children, young people and families.
+The hubs in Newcastle are:

 Communities and Neighbourhoods